dotnet/runtime/src/libraries/Microsoft.Extensions.DependencyInjection.Abstractions/README.md

 # Microsoft.Extensions.DependencyInjection.Abstractions

-`Microsoft.Extensions.DependencyInjection.Abstractions` contains a core DI abstraction under `Microsoft.Extensions.DependencyInjection.Abstractions` that allows for building different kinds of dependency injection containers to retrieve services from that have been registered with different lifetimes.
+`Microsoft.Extensions.DependencyInjection.Abstractions` contains a core DI abstraction that allows for building different kinds of dependency injection containers to retrieve services from that have been registered with different lifetimes.

 Documentation can be found at https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection.